Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The LLLL and resampling oracles

+\begin{theorem} If $\mathcal A$ is an oblivious resampling-space, then so is $\oa$.
+If, in addition, $\mathcal A$ satisfies (C5) and (C3'), then so does $\oa$; in particular, $\oa$ is commutative. \end{theorem}

-In later sections, we will construct a number of probability spaces satisfying these conditions.
+The proof of Theorem~\ref{atomic-thm} is technical, so we defer it to Appendix~\ref{atomic-thm-proof}.
+In later sections, we use it for a number of new and simpler constructions of resampling-spaces.
 Notably, these include hamiltonian cycles of $K_n$ and perfect matchings of $K_n^{(s)}$.
-Our construction for hamiltonian cycles of $K_n$ is commutative, in contrast to a previous resampling oracle for this space of Harvey \& Liaw \cite{harvey2}.
-No resampling oracle of any kind was known for the space of perfect matchings of $K_n^{(s)}$ for any $s > 2$.
-We also remark here that the space of spanning trees of $K_n$ satisfies these conditions; since the proof is straightforward, we omit it from the present paper.
+Our construction for hamiltonian cycles of $K_n$ is commutative, in contrast to a previous resampling oracle construction of Harvey \& Liaw \cite{harvey2}.
+No resampling oracle of any kind was known for perfect matchings of $K_n^{(s)}$ for any $s > 2$.